Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 boundary for related work.
 Thus jobs and job schedules can only target a single Batch pool for execution.
-However, it may be desirable to have workloads that span multiple pools as there may be a need for a heterogenous mix of compute nodes types, or it may be desirable to be able to manage a distribution of pools, logically, together.
+However, it may be desirable to have workloads that span multiple pools as there may be a need for a heterogenous mix of compute nodes types, or the ability to manage a distribution of pools, logically, as a unified resource.
 Moreover, there should be no restriction for such a logical grouping to be limited to a single Batch account, or even a single region unless data residency, data hydration sensitivity or other requirements prohibit such collections.

 To enable multi-pool collections across any number of Batch accounts and regions, Batch Shipyard defines the concept of a federation.
-Federations are collections of pools that can be provisioned as entirely different configurations logically organized as a single resource.
+Federations are collections of pools that can be provisioned as entirely different configurations but grouped together as a single resource.
 This enables scenarios such as hybrid VM composition and load balancing workloads by routing jobs to regions where specific capabilities may be available and necessary.
 Federations also enable rich constraint matching while maintaining